 Locate Any Pre-Arrangements

-Some people pre-plan for their death by making their preferences known as to how to proceed after they die.
-There are still many details to attend to, but if the deceased has conveyed their desires to a family member or legal representative, the process may be easier and less costly.
+Some people pre-plan for their death by making their preferences known for how to proceed.
+There are still many details to attend to, but if the deceased has conveyed their desires to a family member or legal representative, the process may be more accessible and less costly.

 They may have gone beyond just making their wishes known and prepaid for their funeral or purchased a gravesite.